 A camera operator must have an in-depth understanding of camera operations, digital media, computer technology and the artistic aspects of filmmaking.
 Because of an industry shift toward the use of digital technology, education programs are increasingly incorporating courses in computer editing software and digital processing.
 Formal education is usually required to gain employment in the field; employers prefer to hire camera operators with at least a bachelor's degree.
 Students will find relevant programs offered at the associate's (2 years) and bachelor's (4 years) degree levels.
 Applicants usually need at least a high school diploma or equivalent to be admitted.

 Graduates are typically able to compile the work they created during the course of the program into a creative portfolio to demonstrate professional competency to potential employers.
 Most programs culminate in the completion of a final capstone project.

 Associate of Applied Science in Video Production

-Associate degree programs introduce students to the basics of video editing, lighting, camera operations, cinematography and postproduction processes in only two years.
-Other topics include scriptwriting, business fundamentals, digital video and audio equipment.
-Graduates are prepared for entry-level positions as cameramen, production assistants or editing assistants.
+Associate degree programs introduce students to the basics of video editing, lighting, camera operations, cinematography and postproduction processes.
+Graduates are prepared for entry-level positions as camera operators, production assistants or editing assistants.
+Typical courses include:

 Bachelor's Degree in Film and Video Production